TobikoData/sqlmesh/docs/concepts/plans.md

 └── sqlmesh_example__dev.incremental_model: 2024-09-24 - 2024-09-26
 Enter the backfill end date (eg. '1 month ago', '2020-01-01') or blank to backfill up until '2024-09-27 00:00:00':
 ```

-The plan output contains a new `Ignored Models` entry telling us that `sqlmesh_example__dev.start_end_model` was ignored.

-It also displays the expected plan start date `2024-09-23`, which is the date our `--start` should include if we want the model to be included in the plan.

-Because it is ignored, `start_end_model` is not in the list of `Models needing backfill` at the bottom.

 ### Data preview for forward-only changes
 As mentioned earlier, the data output produced by [forward-only changes](#forward-only-change) in a development environment can only be used for preview and will not be reused in production.